Tourism Best Management Practices:

 voluntary guidelines to see if we could begin to create a better environment for residents and business owners," Day said.

 TBMP is based around a series of guidelines that participating tour operators agree to follow as members of the program.
-In its
+In its first

-first year, there were only about 15 guidelines.
+year, there were only about 15 guidelines.
 Now there are nearly 60.
 They cover topics such as road traffic management, trail

 etiquette, flight operating times, marine vessel operation and other areas of tour operation.

-For example, drivers are to turn off their engines at every reasonable opportunity when loading, unloading and staging in order
+For example, drivers are to turn off their engines at every reasonable opportunity when loading, unloading and staging in order to cut

-of onboard PAsystems and engine noise.
+PAsystems and engine noise.